Last Updated on June 23, 2023 by Dee

 Chalk pastels are made with a pigment and a binder, such as gum arabic or kaolin clay.
 This gives them a soft, crumbly texture that is perfect for creating smooth, even layers of color.

-On the other hand, oil pastels contain a wax binder instead of gum or clay.
+On the other hand, soft or oil pastels contain a wax binder instead of gum or clay.
 This gives them a slightly harder texture and can be used for more detailed work.

 In terms of color, chalk pastels tend to be more opaque, while oil pastels are more translucent.